sanity-io/sanity-algolia/README.md

 ## Webhook example

-This is an example of indexing Sanity content in Algolia directly from a [Sanity webhook](https://www.sanity.io/docs/webhooks) receiver.
-The target of the webhook can be a serverless function running on Vercel, Netlify, AWS etc. You can configure Sanity webhooks at [manage.sanity.io](https://manage.sanity.io) or via the `sanity hook` command from your Sanity Studio folder.
-With the example below you should configure your webhook to the URL of the serverless function once deployed.
+This is an example of indexing Sanity content in Algolia directly from a [Sanity webhook](https://www.sanity.io/docs/webhooks).
+The target of the webhook is a serverless function running on Vercel, Netlify, AWS etc. You can configure Sanity webhooks at [manage.sanity.io](https://manage.sanity.io) or via the `sanity hook` command from your Sanity Studio folder.
+You should configure your webhook to target the URL of the serverless function once deployed.

 ### Installing